YongoDavid/Demo-repo/README.md

 lets try and figure out the script on this real estate website

-trying to work on these two projects are a but stressful
+trying to work on these two projects are a but stressful took a whole day off all my prjects and i am back too try and work it out